 I am still haunted by some of the decisions I had to make as a young single mom back in the 80’s, trying to build a career and raise two boys with no family around.
-There were horrible days when school was suddenly canceled due to snow, a teacher strike or the many teacher in-service days that left me scrambling for someone who could watch my two young sons, so I didn’t have to take a day off work without pay.
+There were horrible days when school was suddenly cancelled due to snow, a teacher strike or the many teacher in-service days that left me scrambling for someone who could watch my two young sons, so I didn’t have to take a day off work without pay.
 It brings tears to my eyes even today as I recall one of those days.

-I remember having to find drop-in daycare the night before an important client meeting I had to attend when school had suddenly been canceled.
+I remember having to find drop-in daycare the night before an important client-meeting I had to attend, when school had suddenly been cancelled.
 I needed to find a person or a place that would keep a 7 & 9-year-old occupied for a couple of hours.
 Phone call after phone call brought more panic as I could not find anyone who could stay home with them or allow me to drop them off on short notice.
 In the building where our meeting was being held there was a play place, like the kids’ pizza place with the playful mouse, but without the pizza and the mouse.
 It was filled with balls, jumping castles, and arcade games.
 It crossed my mind… but what kind of mom would do that?
 A desperate one.

 I made the decision to bring them in and leave them there while I was in my meeting 2 floors above them.
 I gave them their tokens and strict instructions to not talk to strangers and to play safe… and then I left them… completely unsupervised for 2 hours!
 Alone.
 Seven and nine-year-old BOYS.
 Did I mention they were alone?
 Keep in mind this was before the days of cellphones.
 I didn’t even have a pager they could call if something happened.
-After the meeting ended, I ran back down and of course, they didn’t want to leave yet.
+After the meeting ended, I ran back down and of course they didn’t want to leave yet.
 Nothing bad had happened, but that day still haunts me.

 I had days when I had to bring them into my office, apologizing to my teammates and promising they would sit by my desk and work quietly on their homework while I got my work done.
 It was horrible that I had to feel that way or make the decisions I had to make.
 I have never in my 40 years of working, met a man who has had to make such choices.
 I’m sure there are a few (and they will, no doubt, write to me after reading this) but women are constantly juggling their work and personal responsibilities to the point of excessive stress and exhaustion.